Graduate

 * If the date falls on a weekend or holiday, the deadline will be the following business day.

-Graduate Non-Teaching and Teaching Assistantships
+Graduate Research, Teaching, and Non-Teaching Assistantships

-- A graduate teaching assistant has at least a bachelor’s degree and eighteen graduate credits in the field in which employment is held.
+- A graduate teaching assistant (master's level) has at least a bachelor’s degree and eighteen graduate credits in the field in which employment is held.
 A graduate teaching assistant may assist the professor of record by giving lectures and carrying out other classroom teachings and may prepare and grade examinations under the direct supervision of an experienced faculty member.

 - A graduate non-teaching assistant must have a bachelor’s degree and may be assigned to tasks that do not involve classroom teaching.
 Such activities may include laboratory assistance, research assistance, grading objective examinations, keeping class records, and performing similar functions.